 We also get the odd icicle

-These tow cheap ass plastic lables can be seen to the right of the large step in the photo above.
+These two cheap ass plastic labels can be seen to the right of the large step in the photo above.

 This is the bridge and flood level in 2003